mateodelnorte/servicebus/README.md

 Correlate simply adds a .cid (Correlation Identity) property to any outgoing message that doesn't already have one.
 This is useful for following messages in logs across services.

-### Log
+### Logger

-Log ensures that incoming and outgoing messages are logged to stdout via the debug module.
+Logger ensures that incoming and outgoing messages are logged to stdout via the debug module.
+(Use this in non-high throughput scenarios, otherwise you'll have some very quickly growing logs)

 ### Package